-The Company's financial instruments consist of cash, trade and other receivables, certain refundable deposits, accounts payable and accrued liabilities, and a royalty-based obligation.
+The Company's financial instruments consist of cash, trade and other receivables, certain refundable deposits, investments, accounts payable and accrued liabilities, and a royalty-based obligation.
 The fair value of trade and other receivables, refundable deposits, and accounts payable and accrued liabilities are equivalent to their carrying amounts given their short maturity period.
+The fair value of the available-for-sale investment is determined by reference to the closing quoted market price obtained from the TSX Venture, being the principal exchange upon which it trades as well as the Black-Scholes method of valuation for any component of the available-for-sale investment for which there is no quoted market price available.